jack-cvr/django-profiler/README.rst

 =====
-%app_name%
+profiler
 =====

-app description
+advanced profiling info

 Quick start
 -----------

-1. Add "%app_name%" to your INSTALLED_APPS setting.
+1. Add "profiler.middleware.ProfilerMiddleware" to your MIDDLEWARE_CLASSES setting.
-2. Use it.
+2. Add "?prof" to url of any page for see profiling info.